italo-rabelo/simple-aws-app/README.md

 ## Implementation
-**Create a web app with amplify console
+**Create a web app with amplify console**

-1.Open your favorite text editor on your computer.
+1. Open your favorite text editor on your computer.
 Create a new file and **paste** the following HTML in it:
 ```html
 <!DOCTYPE html>
 <html>